~/.config/nah/config.yaml

 How profiles interact with user rules¶

 Your classify: entries in global config are always Phase 1 (checked first), regardless of profile.
-They override both built-in tables and flag classifiers.
+They override both built-in tables and built-in classifier functions.

-The profile controls what's available in Phase 2 (flag classifiers) and Phase 3 (built-in tables):
+The profile controls what's available in Phase 2 (built-in classifier functions) and Phase 3 (built-in tables):

 | Phase | Source | full |